-Notifications are a great way for you or a team member to find out an NPS survey form has been completed by a site visitor.
+Notifications are a great way for you or a team member to find out a survey has been completed by a site visitor.

 And unless you disable form notifications, any time a form on your site is processed, the admin email for your website will receive a notification.

 However, you can also send a notification to someone on your team by adding their email to the Send to Email Address field.

 In addition, if you use smart tags, you can even send a form notification to your site visitor to let them know their form has been received.
-This is only helpful if you collect email addresses on your NPS survey form.
+This is helpful if you collect email addresses on your form.